Changissnz/nu_merchant_principal/README.md

 their contribution's judgment matter.
-In some cases, the finalization of the judgment process is delegated to a small proportion of all those involved, in such a way for there to be a "pre-determined" final judgment on the matter, "pre-determined" because the decision was already accepted as fact before the proceedings of the total involved by their various mannerisms of analysis for judgment.
+In some cases, the finalization of the judgment process is delegated to a small proportion of all those involved, in such a way for there to be a final judgment on the matter that was already "pre-determined", "pre-determined" because the decision was already accepted as fact before the proceedings of the total involved by their various mannerisms of analysis for judgment.